cosmoscout/cosmoscout-vr/plugins/csp-lod-bodies/README.md

 If you are using Windows you can use the Windows Subsystem for Linux (WSL) to setup the server on your Windows machine.
 A detailed guide can be found [here](https://docs.microsoft.com/en-gb/windows/wsl/install-win10).
 WSL1 is sufficient and you don't need to upgrade to WSL2.
 We recommend installing the Ubuntu 20.04 image.

+> :information_source: _**Tip**: If you use WSL1 you can reach the webserver via localhost.
+If you use WSL2 the Linux System has it's own ip-address, which you have to use instead.
+You can find the ip with the following command: `ip -o -4 addr list eth0`.
+The first address should be the ip of the WSL._

 ### Installing the MapServer

 This tutorial will install the `mapserv` CGI script and Apache2 as a webserver.